3334gFIOP-school/CP2-Projects/PetSimulator/README.md

 ## Used Technologies
 ___
-+ First Library in the repository
++ First library in the repository
 `pip install code for the library`
 + Second Library in the repository
 `pip install code for the library`